Rocket.Chat Air-Gapped Deployment with Docker

 Rocket.Chat supports deployment in air-gapped environments but requires a premium (Starter, Pro, or Enterprise) license due to the following reasons:

-2. Intellectual Property Protection: Without internet access, Rocket.Chat cannot verify license usage for commercial features.
+2. Intellectual property protection: Without internet access, Rocket.Chat cannot verify license usage for commercial features.
 The premium license ensures compliance and protects Rocket.Chat’s intellectual property.

 For organizations using Community workspaces, there are two options: